hkbertoson/astro-turnstile/package/README.md

 ### Configuration

-You can configure the integration by passing an object to the `astroTurnstile` function.
-The following options are available:
+You will need to add these 2 values to your `.env` file:

 - `siteKey` (required): Your Turnstile site key
-- `secretKey (required): Your Turnstile secret key - this should be kept secret
+- `secretKey` (required): Your Turnstile secret key - this should be kept secret

 ## Contributing